cgreysongaito/Git_Tutorial/README.md

 Fork](https://help.github.com/articles/fork-a-repo/) and [RStudio Git Intro](http://r-bio.github.io/intro-git-rstudio/).

-R scripts on GitHub for published papers (your homework :) ) {#r-scripts-on-github-for-published-papers-your-homework .unnumbered}
+R scripts on GitHub for published papers (your homework :) )
 ============================================================

 Before you send your manuscript to a journal, your r script should be